 - Keep your gatherings small - five people or less.

-- Maintain physical distancing of at least 6 feet from others.
+- Maintain distance of at least 6 feet from others.

 - Go before you go; restrooms are closed.

-- Cover your face and wash/sanitize your hands often; bring hygiene items with you such as soap and water or hand sanitizer.
+- Bring hygiene supplies with you such as soap and water or hand sanitizer.

 - Don’t park in no parking areas – it is prohibited and may result in a fine.
 Emergency services need access at all times.

 - Don’t enter closed areas.
-Playgrounds, picnic areas, bathrooms and active recreation areas, like sports courts, ballfields, off-leash areas and skate parks, are still closed until further notice.
+Playgrounds, picnic areas and restrooms are closed until further notice.
 Many of these are high-touch areas where physical distancing is difficult.

-- Don’t visit crowded parks; if it looks difficult to maintain physical distancing, visit another time or find another park to visit.
+- Don’t visit crowded parks; if it looks difficult to maintain physical distancing, find another park to visit or come back later.

-- Keep your distance at the pay station; credit cards only
+- Keep your distance at the pay station; learn more about payment options

 - Park in every other stall